 Get students up-to-speed via MATLAB Onramp, a free, interactive on-line tutorial.

-Faculty and MATLAB experts met at two multi-day workshops to share and create best practices for teaching science with MATLAB.
+Faculty and MATLAB experts came together at multiple annual workshops to share and create best practices for teaching science with MATLAB.
 View the aggregated learnings:

 View resources and outcomes from the Teaching Geoscience with MATLAB workshop hosted by SERC